Top 10 Zombies in Magic: The Gathering

 Gravecrawler offers two great benefits for one small price.
 He's one of the stronger single-cost units in the game, bearing a sweet 2/1 power and toughness.
 Unfortunately, Gravecrawler can't block, but what he can do is be cast from the graveyard as long as you control a zombie!

 Death is no obstacle for this undead, giving you an excellent way to spend leftover mana and continuously refield a unit to sacrifice with other abilities.
 Gravecrawler has long been a staple in my blacks zombie decks and won me several games with his ongoing revivals; fortunately, he's available for less than nine dollars!

 Which card do you prefer?

 How to Support Zombies in Magic

 Of course, watch out for graveyard-exiles like "Bojuka Bog", which can really disrupt your revival capabilities.
-Zombies remain a fun and versatile theme that I look forward to seeing develop even further, but for now, as we eagerly await Wizards of the Coast's next expansion of undead soldiers, vote for your favorite card and I'll see you at our next MTG countdown!
+Zombies remain a fun and competitive theme that will undoubtedly further develop in future sets, but for now, as we eagerly await Wizards of the Coast's next expansion of undead soldiers, vote for your favorite card and I'll see you at our next MTG countdown!